waruk/pluralsight-angular/README.md

 ## App structure
 - src/app: source code
-- package.json: app dependencies (use "npm install" to install these libraries); if cert error use "npm config set registry http://registry.npmjs.org/" first, then "install"

-npm start: start the app
+- package.json: app dependencies (use "npm install" to install these libraries); if cert error use "npm config set registry http://registry.npmjs.org/" first, then "install"; npm start: start the app

+# Modules
+Angular uses ES2015 modules.
+Angular modules are different than ES modules.
+They help organize the app.

+# Components

-Progress:
+Progress: Bootstrapping our app component